Janet Wells – Lead Nurse

-Cheryl Morgan is a trained Health Care Assistant.
+Cheryl is a trained Health Care Assistant.
 She is available Monday, Wednesday and Friday mornings by appointment, to take blood samples from patients.
-Cheryl is also available for NHS health checks on a Monday morning and a Friday afternoon.
+Cheryl is also undertakes NHS health checks.
 We also offer this service during our extended hours surgeries which are undertaken by rotation.

-Sarah Hopkins is a trained Health Care Assistant.
-She is available Monday, Tuesday, Wednesday and Thursday mornings, by appointment, to take blood samples from patients.
+Sarah is a trained Health Care Assistant.
+She is available Monday, Tuesday and Thursday mornings, by appointment, to take blood samples from patients.
 Sarah is also available for stop smoking advice.

 Healthcare Assistant appointments for phlebotomy (blood) can be booked online if you have registered and have a pin number (if you would like to register ask at reception when you next visit the surgery)